tomatenkuchen/libmotor/doc/src/intro.md

 The first requires you to know your chip and hardware really well.
 The second wants all your control systems knowledge and 3 phase skills.

-The great desaster emerges if you mix the two.
+The great disaster emerges if you mix the two.
 Trust me.

 I want to make a couple of motors spin - and I want to do it with Rust.
 So please bear with me if I'm writing my code like a hobbyist and still stick to some C++ paradigms more than I needed to.
 Please correct me!

 This crate resembles all points from step 2.
-A seperate implementation on a [cheap available board](https://www.st.com/en/evaluation-tools/b-g431b-esc1.html) will follow, and use libmotor.
+A separate implementation on a [cheap available board](https://www.st.com/en/evaluation-tools/b-g431b-esc1.html) will follow, and use libmotor.
 Don't be upset by the fact that the proposed board is low voltage.
 The concepts of this board should work